Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance

 where $x_{0}$ and $y_{0}$ are arbitrarily initialized in $\Rset^{d}$.
-Here $\alpha_{k},\beta_{k}$ are two step sizes chosen such that $\beta_{k}\ll \alpha_{k}$, i.e., the second iterate is updated using step sizes that are very small as compared to the ones used to update the first iterate.
+In \eqref{alg:xy}, $\alpha_{k}$ and $\beta_{k}$ are two nonnegative step sizes chosen such that $\beta_{k}\ll \alpha_{k}$, i.e., the second iterate is updated using step sizes that are very small as compared to the ones used to update the first iterate.
 Thus, the update of $x_{k}$ is referred to as the ``fast-time scale" while the update of $y_{k}$ is called the ``slow-time scale".
+The time-scale difference here is loosely defined as the ratio between the two step sizes, i.e., $\beta_{k}/\alpha_{k}$.
 In addition, the update of the \textit{fast iterate} depends on the \textit{slow iterate} and vice versa, that is, they are coupled to each other.
 To handle this coupling, the two step sizes have to be properly chosen to guarantee the convergence of the method.
 Indeed, an important problem in this area is to select the two step sizes so that the two iterates converge as fast as possible.
-Our main focus is, therefore, to derive the convergence rate of \eqref{alg:xy} in solving \eqref{prob:FG} under some proper choice of these two step sizes and to understand their impact on the performance of the nonlinear two-time-scale {\sf SA}.
+Our main focus is, therefore, to derive the convergence rate of \eqref{alg:xy} in solving \eqref{prob:FG} under some proper choice of these two step sizes and to understand their impact on the performance of the nonlinear two-time-scale SA.